antimatter96/blog/content/posts/the-practice-of-programming-2.md

 ---
 ## Algorithms & Data Structures

-### There are several steps to choosing an algorithm
+**There are several steps to choosing an algorithm**

-First, assess potential algorithms and data structures.
+1. First, assess potential algorithms and data structures.

 Consider how much data the program is likely to process.

-If the problem involves modest amounts of data, choose simple techniques.
+- If the problem involves modest amounts of data, choose simple techniques.

-If the data could grow, eliminate designs that will not scale up to large inputs.
+- If the data could grow, eliminate designs that will not scale up to large inputs.

-Then, use a library or language feature if you can.
+2. Then, use a library or language feature if you can.

-Failing that, write or borrow a short, simple, easy to understand implementation
+3. Failing that, write or borrow a short, simple, easy to understand implementation.

-Try it.
+4. Try it.

-If measurements prove it to be too slow, only then should you upgrade to a more advanced technique.
+5. If measurements prove it to be too slow, only then should you upgrade to a more advanced technique.

 ---